KraftAffix/Unreal-Engine-Configs-LowEnd/README.md

 come join (im not the owner)

+values has been edited to my liking for my dogshit phone\
-config files mainly focus on game performance
+config files mainly focus on performance

 ---